verslyap/igvthelper/README.md

 low_gm_size: 64MB high_gm_size: 384MB fence: 4 resolution: 1024x768 weight: 2

 Or the --list options which simply outputs /etc/igvthelper/igvthelper.conf for convenience.

+It also includes a systemd until file that can be enabled to create the vGPUs automatically at boot time.